synapsecns/sanguine/CONTRIBUTING.md

 For the most part, we follow the [uber style guide](https://github.com/uber-go/guide/blob/master/style.md).

+### macOS and Docker-based Tools

+If you're using a Mac with Apple Silicon (M1/M2/M3), you might encounter issues with Docker-based tools that use AMD64 images.
+This is particularly relevant for tools like our `abigen` utility.
+Please see our [abigen README](./tools/abigen/README.md#note-on-macos-and-rosetta) for details on how to resolve Rosetta-related issues and our plans for future improvements.

 ### Testing

 We often use the [testsuite](https://pkg.go.dev/github.com/synapsecns/sanguine/core/testsuite) lib to create a test suite.
 You don't need this, as it adds a lot of overhead, but if you need a context you should us it.
 This library contains two  methods: